Sign3labs/sdk-integration-guide/README.md

 <br>

 ## Changelog
+### 5.1.1
+ - Added `setContext()` to label a behavioural capture with a name and optional custom attributes.
+### 5.1.0
+ - Expanded behavioural signal coverage and improved signal accuracy for stronger fraud detection.
+ - Behavioural capture now stops automatically after a period of user inactivity.
+ - Reduced battery and CPU usage during behavioural collection.
+ - Security hardening of the SDK's internal data.
+ - Memory leaks fixed and crashes resolved on certain devices.
+ - Other minor bugs resolved and overall performance improvements.
 ### 5.0.0
  - Analyze every user interaction for potential fraud using behavioral biometrics.
  - Use passive analysis of keystrokes, touches, swipes, sensors, and pointer movements to proactively prevent modern fraud.